Cleeng/cleeng-wp-plugin/readme.txt

 monetization.

 It enables website publishers, bloggers and other content creators to generate micro payments and make (incremental) money from their creations.
-It simplifies the access to unique quality content by offering a one-click, pay as you go solution to online consumers.
+For visitors it simplifies the access to unique quality content by offering a one-click, pay as you go solution to online consumers.
 It works on web-enabled devices and for any kind of online content and avoids the hassle of multiple subscriptions.

 With the Cleeng for WordPress plugin you can start monetizing your content within minutes.
 After installation of Cleeng and signing up as a publisher, within the editor you can simply select the content you want to protect and click